-The Journal of African Policy Studies is an independent peer-reviwed publication of the Institute on African Affairs concerned with global, regional, and domestic policy issues relating to Africa.
+The Journal of African Policy Studies (ISSN 1058-5613) is an independent peer-reviewed publication of the Institute on African Affairs concerned with global, regional, and domestic policy issues relating to Africa.

-- Critically and analytically assesss a wide range of issues relation to African public policy, policy institutions, processes, and policy impacts.
+• Critically and analytically assess a wide range of issues relating to Africa.
+This includes public policy, institutions, processes, and policy impacts.

-The Journal is interdisciplanary in scope and welcomes articles, review essays, and research notes dealing with all levels of public as they relate to Africa.
-These pieces may be in the form ofcase studies, comparative analysis, or theory construction.
-The main criteriafor acceptance of an article is that it be of high intellectual quality, original, and be focused on some aspect of African public policy, including policy, institutions processes, or policy impacts.
+The Journal is interdisciplinary in scope and welcomes articles, review essays, and research notes dealing with all levels of public policy as they relate to Africa.
+These pieces may be in the form of case studies, comparative analysis, or theory construction.
+The main criteria for acceptance of an article is that it be of high intellectual quality, original, and be focused on some aspect of African public policy, including policy institutions, processes, or policy impacts.
 There is no restriction in terms of policy areas.